 There were interviews with West Ham’s Inner City Crew member Case Pennant, Chelsea headhunter top boy Jason Marriner and those from other club firms such as Arsenal, Spurs, Luton, Millwall, Manchester United, Manchester City, Aston Villa, and Birmingham.
 He also ventured up north across the border to Scotland to visit Old Firm, Aberdeen, Hibernians, and Hearts fans, whilst finding out the remarkable fact that the two Dundee clubs (Dundee and Dundee United) share a firm.

-It's an eye-opener into the lives of these people who were in the thick of it when football hooliganism was at its peak in the '70s and '80s.
+It's an eye-opener into the lives of these individuals who were at the forefront of football hooliganism during its peak in the 1970s and 1980s.

 Channel 4 Short Documentary – Is cocaine fuelling a new era of football violence?

-If you are looking at a more modern outlook on football hooliganism and why it is still around, then this documentary by Channel 4 is also available on YouTube.
+If you are looking for a more modern perspective on football hooliganism and its enduring presence, this documentary by Channel 4 is also available on YouTube.

-Whilst no one has ever doubted or denied that drug taking was part of the culture, it is still refuted by football hooligans that it is the reason why they fight and resort to violence, with most stating that football itself is their drug and is what gives them the adrenaline to do what they do.
+Whilst no one has ever doubted or denied that drug use is part of the culture, it is still refuted by football hooligans that it is the reason why they fight and resort to violence.
+Some argue that football itself is the drug that gives them the adrenaline to perform at their best.
 It is an interesting watch, one particularly for those with an interest in social psychology.

 Football Fight Club

-In some fascinating interviews, some have worn masks to hide their identities, it is a hard-hitting documentary, but one that gets to the nitty, gritty of the murky underworld of football hooligans, comparing the fan culture to that of the now, multi-billion pound business that football has become.
+In some fascinating interviews, some have worn masks to hide their identities.
+It is a hard-hitting documentary, but one that explores the nitty-gritty of the murky underworld of football hooligans, comparing the fan culture to that of the now multi-billion-pound business that football has become.
 It shows that no matter how much money is involved in football, there will still be that element of the working class in the game.

-One particular focus in this hour-long video is that of Manchester City, who at the time had only begun their dominance after being bought by the UAE-backed consortium.
-Whilst that was happening, their firm of football hooligans were still fighting in alleyways and streets around the Etihad, showing the huge contrast between the world of elite football and the world of a football hooligan.
+One particular focus of this hour-long video is Manchester City, which, at the time, had only begun its dominance after being acquired by the UAE-backed consortium.
+Whilst that was happening, their firm of football hooligans was still fighting in alleyways and streets around the Etihad, showing the huge contrast between the world of elite football and the world of a football hooligan.

 TalkSPORT – Why is football violence increasing?

-Another point made by each football firm is that they are not out to harm innocent people and only fight other football firms.
+Another point made by each football firm is that they are not out to harm innocent people, but rather to fight other football firms.